 Bulova was already making watches before the Art Deco movement started.
 During the 1900s, the company made watches that showcased the period’s design.

-Last year, the Joseph Bulova Swiss Made Automatic collection was introduced in Baselworld.
+Joseph Bulova Swiss Made Automatic collection was introduced in Baselworld.
 These are watches that pay homage to the 1920s-1950s period.
 Three names stand out in this collection: the classic watches Commodore, Banker, and Breton.
 These are the models that inspired the new releases.

 The three main styles that took inspiration from these three are round, tonneau, and tank—three styles that all have Art Deco elements, such as the block fonts for the Arabic numerals and rectangular cases.
 All of these new models have the Sellita SW200 movement (with some parts exposed in the half-exposed caseback), and are all limited edition.
 The price range is around $980 to $1,500.

 Atlantic is a Swiss watch brand that has been making watches since 1888.
 One collection off its traditional line is the Worldmaster Art Deco, which takes inspiration from the period’s designs.